askonomm/blocko/README.md

 To configure Blocko you can pass the configuration options to the `options` argument.

-For example, to change the theme in JS, do this:
+For example, to change the theme in ClojureScript, do this:

 ```clojure
 (ns your-app